 You will be asked to hand-in solutions to exercises every week.
 At the end of the course there will be a written exam at which you may not use any book, course material, or calculator.
 However, you may use one sheet of paper with hand-written notes (A4 format, both sides).
 There will be a retake exam (oral or written), which every student may take.

-The final grade is computed as 0.3*(grade for hand-in exercises) + 0.7*(grade for exam).
-The grade for the exam needs to be at least 5 to be able to pass the course.
+If the grade for the exam is at least 5 then the final grade is computed as 0.3*(grade for hand-in exercises) + 0.7*(grade for exam).
+Otherwise the final grade equals the grade for the exam.
 In case of a retake, the same formula applies to the retake exam.

 What is symplectic geometry?